apacheplayground/terraform-aws-s3-webserver/.github/CONTRIBUTING.md

 If you encounter a bug, we would love to hear about it.
 Please follow these steps:

 1. **Check Existing Issues**: Before creating a new bug report, please check if there is already an open issue for the same bug.
-2. **Open a New Bug Report**: If the bug is new, please fill out our [Bug Report Form](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?template=bug_report.yml). or [here](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?assignees=ronfontebo&labels=bug&projects=&template=bug_report.yaml&title=%5BBUG%5D).
+2. **Open a New Bug Report**: If the bug is new, please fill out our [Bug Report Form](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?assignees=ronfontebo&labels=bug&projects=&template=bug_report.yaml&title=%5BBUG%5D).
 3. **Provide Details**: Include as much detail as possible, such as steps to reproduce the bug, expected behavior, and actual behavior.

 ## How to Submit a Feature Request